RosarioRu/galactic-age-calculator/README.md

 * _jQuery_
 *_Webpack_
 *_Jest_
+*_Please see package.json file for a more thorough list of project dependencies._
 ## Description

 _The project was created for Epicodus after the Test Driven Development section in order to demonstrate understanding of Red-Green-Refactor workflow.
 Project utilizes ES6 classes and arrow notation._